AdrianTJ/bookish-journey/model/README.md

 ### 4.2 Testing K-Means Clustering

-Here we will show the experiment 2 and with the **KMean Shift Clustering** model.
+Here we will show the experiment 2, with the **KMean Shift Clustering** model.

 <img src="../image/Exp2Kmeans.png">